libcell/phyloR/README.md

 ## Usage

 The documentation of phyloR is availabel at our [Simsite](http://www.ciblab.net/software/phyloR/).
 In addition, you can also learn the usage of every simulation methods we have collected.

 Users can also download our phyloR [Docker Image](https://hub.docker.com/repository/docker/duohongrui/simpipe/general) and use [**simpipe2docker**](https://github.com/duohongrui/simpipe2docker) package for linking R environmrnt and the Docker container.
 For more details, please refer to [Simsite](http://www.ciblab.net/software/Simsite/).

 ## Contact

-If you have any question, please email to Hongrui Duo (<libcell@cqnu.edu.cn>) or raise an issue for that.
+If you have any question, please email to Feifei Li (<libcell@cqnu.edu.cn>) or raise an issue for that.

 ## Citation